U.S. 95 west of Tonopah closed after 6.4 quake, aftershocks

 — Earthquakes World (@Terremoti7) May 15, 2020

-Some people reported on social media that they felt the earthquake in the San Francisco area.
+Some people reported on social media that they felt the earthquake in the San Francisco and in Utah.
 Several in Las Vegas reported the same.

 This is a developing story.
 Check back for updates.